abinit/abipy/docs/coding_guide.rst

 Keep docstrings uniformly indented as in the example below, with nothing to the left of the triple quotes.

-Limit line length to 90 characters.
+Limit line length to (around) 90 characters.
+If you wonder why we are violating pep8 that specifies a maximum line length of 79 characters, check out this video by Raymond Hettinger:

+.. youtube:: wf-BqAjZb8M

 If a logical line needs to be longer, use parentheses to break it; do not use an escaped newline.
 It may be preferable to use a temporary variable to replace a single long line with two shorter and more readable lines.